MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Custom-Logon.md

 ## Terminology

-**Turn on, enable:** To make the setting available to the device and optionally apply the settings to the device.
+**Turn on, enable:** To make the feature available and optionally apply settings to the device.
 Generally *turn on* is used in the user interface or control panel, whereas *enable* is used for command line.

-**Configure:** To customize the setting or sub-settings.
+**Configure:** To customize the setting or subsettings.

 **Embedded Logon:** This feature is called Embedded Logon in Windows 10, version 1511.